 If you would like to receive your records via email, fax or mail, we recommend you submit a copy of government-issued photo identification so that we can verify your identity.
 You can expect to be contacted by the disclosure analyst who will be processing your request, if the request needs to be clarified or the disclosure analyst requires further information from you.
 They will also contact you via your preferred method of communication, once your records are ready.

 How long will it take for you to respond to my Access Request?
 Under the FOIP Act, we have up to 30 days to respond to your request; we may extend that time if the request is particularly complex or involves an extremely large number of records.
 We receive several access requests every day, all of which are urgent to the applicant submitting them.
 For this reason we cannot speed up the disclosure process to accommodate a court date, although we will do our best to provide your records as quickly as possible.

 What requests are not processed by the Access & Privacy section?

 - Requests for collision reports: These are processed by the CPS Correspondence Unit.
-Upon payment of a $30 fee, a driver or registered owner of a vehicle involved in an accident (or their lawyer or insurance company) will receive a copy of the police report, drivers’ statements and any witness statements where the witness has indicated a willingness to have their statement provided to the drivers.
+Upon payment, a driver or registered owner of a vehicle involved in an accident (or their lawyer or insurance company) will receive a copy of the police report, drivers’ statements and any witness statements where the witness has indicated a willingness to have their statement provided to the drivers.